z2-dev/android_device_zuk_msm8996-common/README.md

-Device configuration for ZUK Z2 (z2_plus).
+Common device configuration for ZUK MSM8996 devices.

-Based on the work of davidevinavil and Fedor917.

 This branch is for building LineageOS 14.1